davewheatcroft3/MauiAuthentication/README.md

 ```

 ## Other Things Of Note
-There is an AuthenticateView control (mimicking Blazors equivalent).
+There is an AuthenticateView control for the MAUI library variant(mimicking Blazors equivalent).
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <ContentPage ...